-'Mine properties, mining tools and other equipment' also includes the mining properties and stripping activity assets amounted to ₱4,341.36 million and ₱4,957.33 million as of December 31, 2018 and 2017, respectively.
+'Mine properties, mining tools and other equipment' also includes the mining properties and stripping activity assets amounted to P4,341.36 million and P4,957.33 million as of December 31, 2018 and 2017, respectively.

-In 2016, the amount of \$\mathbb{P}4,947.75\$ million was reclassified from exploration and evaluation assets due to completion of development phase of Narra and Molave minesites.
+In 2016, the amount of \$\frac{P}{4}\$,947.75 million was reclassified from exploration and evaluation assets due to completion of development phase of Narra and Molave minesites.
 Both minesites have started commercial operations on the last quarter of 2016 after the full depletion of Panian minesite in September 2016.